sharjeelfaiq/express-mongodb-mongoose-auth-and-user-management/README.md

 ## Purpose of the Project 🎯

-The purpose of the **express-mongo-auth-and-user-management** project is to provide a foundational template for developers looking to implement user authentication and management features in their web applications.
+The purpose of the **express-mongodb-mongoose-auth-and-user-management** project is to provide a foundational template for developers looking to implement user authentication and management features in their web applications.
 Specifically, it aims to:

 - **Simplify User Authentication**: Offer a straightforward way to manage user registration, login, and logout processes.
 - **Enhance Security**: Implement secure practices such as password hashing and **JWT (JSON Web Tokens)** for authentication, ensuring user data is protected 🔒.